InformaticsMatters/fragmentor/README.md

 ### Fragmentation

-The fragmentation step will identify molcules for the vendor/library that have not been fragmented yet and process them.
+The fragmentation step will identify molecules for the vendor/library that have not been fragmented yet and process them.
 It is run as follows:

 ```
 $ ansible-playbook site-fragment.yaml  \